abhishek2x/Shopify-Store/README.md

 ## Usage

-This repository is used by [Shopify-App-CLI](https://github.com/Shopify/shopify-app-cli) as a scaffold for Node apps.
-You can clone or fork it yourself, but it’s faster and easier to use Shopify App CLI, which handles additional routine development tasks for you.
+This repository uses [Shopify-App-CLI](https://github.com/Shopify/shopify-app-cli) as a scaffold for Node apps.
+It’s faster and easier to use Shopify App CLI, which handles additional routine development tasks for you.

 ## License